-Colombian businessman close to Venezuela's Maduro arrested - lawyer
+Colombian businessman close to Venezuela's Maduro arrested

-(Reuters) - Alex Saab, a Colombian businessman close to socialist Venezuelan President Nicolas Maduro who was charged by the United States with alleged money laundering last year, has been arrested in Cape Verde, his attorney said on Saturday.
+(Reuters) - Authorities in Cape Verde have arrested Alex Saab, a Colombian businessman close to socialist Venezuelan President Nicolas Maduro who was charged by the United States with alleged money laundering, the U.S. Department of Justice said on Saturday.

+Department of Justice spokeswoman Nicole Navas Oxman said in a statement that Saab was arrested pursuant to an Interpol red notice issued with respect to his U.S. indictment, without providing further details.

-Maria Dominguez, Saab’s U.S.-based attorney, declined to provide further details about his arrest in the archipelago nation off the coast of western Africa.
+Maria Dominguez, Saab’s U.S.-based attorney, confirmed his arrest but also declined to provide further details about his arrest in the archipelago nation off the coast of western Africa.

 In July 2019, U.S. prosecutors charged Saab and another Colombian businessman with money laundering related to a 2011-2015 scheme to pay bribes to take advantage of Venezuela’s government-set exchange rate.